+So how to give a sexy lap dance?
 In a few quick pointers, Carolina, pole dance performer known as Blogger On Pole on the web and as Hades on stage, will answer some of the most common questions about finding your sexy ahead of her autumn KK lap dance workshops.
 Lap dances can be both sensual and sexy and Carolina teaches her clients to find their sexy and own it, how to lap dance in your own way, how to give a lap dance that unleashes your inner wild.

-What does sexy mean?
+What does sexy in lap dance mean?

 To me, being sexy means feeling comfortable in your own skin.
 Sexiness isn’t an item you own, or an action you perform.
 It’s a feeling that extends to your whole being, and it’s deeply embedded with self-love and self-acceptance, which means you can feel sexy when you give someone a lap dance or even when you’re cleaning your kitchen.

-How to give a lap dance
+How to give a sexy lap dance

 Give a lap dance by: